On the embedded Nash problem: Relative minimal models

 (i) $(Y',\Delta')$ is a dlt pair, and

 (ii) For any prime divisor $E$ over $Y$, $a(E,Y,\Delta)<a(E,Y',\Delta')$ iff $\phi$ is not a local isomorphism at the generic point of the center of $E$ on $Y$.

 \end{thm}

 Regarding the validity of the minimal model program one has the following.
-While it is not stated the same in \cite{OX}, the proof of the main result contains it.
+While it is not stated in the same way as in \cite{OX}, the proof of the main result contains it.

 \begin{thm} (Odaka-Xu \cite{OX}) Let $X$ be a normal quasi-projective variety and $D$ a boundary on $X$ such that $K_X+D$ is $\bQ$-Cartier (resp. $X$ is also $\bQ$-factorial).
-For any log resolution $\mu:Y\to X$ of $(X,D)$, the minimal model program for $(Y,\Delta=\mu_*^{-1}D+\Ex(\mu))$ over $X$ runs and terminates with dlt good minimal models (resp. dlt good $\bQ$-factorial minimal models). \end{thm}
+For any log resolution $\mu:Y\to X$ of $(X,D)$, the minimal model program for $(Y,\Delta=\mu_*^{-1}D+\Ex(\mu))$ over $X$ runs, that is, flips exist, and terminates with good dlt minimal models (resp. good dlt $\bQ$-factorial minimal models) of $(Y,\Delta)$ over $X$. \end{thm}

-One can characterize which divisors contract on minimal models using stable base loci:
+One can characterize which divisors get contracted on minimal models using stable base loci:

 \begin{defn} Let $\mu:Y\to X$ be a projective morphism of normal varieties.
 Assume that $X$ is affine (for our applications this case suffices).
 If $\Delta$ is a $\bQ$-Cartier $\bQ$-divisor on $Y$, the {\it stable base locus of $\Delta$ over $X$} is \end{defn}